Central Market (Columbus, Ohio): Attributes

-The third, longest-lasting market was located on the west side of Fourth Street, between Town and Rich Streets, the current site of Columbus's Greyhound bus station.
+The third, longest-lasting market was located on the west side of Fourth Street, between Town and Rich Streets, the current site of the now-former Greyhound bus station.

 The first Central Market was a small building built of wood, 50 ft long.
 The second was larger, and had two stories.

 The third Central Market building, again two stories, was built of brick and limestone.
 It had a small central bell tower, and was 388 feet long and 37 feet wide.
 The first floor entirely held stalls for fruit, vegetables, meat, poultry, and flowers.
 Additional stalls were located outside the building; the market's total was approximately 64.
 Farmers would arrive to set up stalls around 3-4 a.m., and the market's opening bell would ring at 6 a.m.
 Early meats sold here included squirrels, pigeons, doves, quail, and rabbits.
 Produce included peaches, pears, quinces, apples, blackberries, and cherries.
 Apple cider was sold at 5-7 cents per gallon.

 The building's second floor housed City Hall, including a council chamber and courtroom, with two neighboring jail cells and a guard room.
 Individual rooms held the offices of the mayor, city marshal, clerk, surveyor, and the market master, the marketplace supervisor.
 The building's 1930 remodel added the Tudor Revival half-timber trim commonly associated with the building.

 Until the Columbus City Prison was built in 1879, prisoners were held in a two-story brick building adjacent to the market.
 For trials, they were led across a wooden walkway into the second-story courtroom.

 Central Market was surrounded on four sides and surrounding sidewalks with sheds and horse-drawn stands for farm stalls, selling the agricultural products that were an important part of Central Ohio's economy at the time.